atapas/custom-hook-npm/readme.md

 # Custom Hook NPM

-This is a boilerplate to create NPM package for one or more ReactJS custom hooks and components.
+This is a boilerplate to create an NPM package for one or more ReactJS custom hooks and components.

 ## How to use it?